-

 Do employees/other stakeholders have any specific approval, consultation or other rights?

-To the extent the target company has a Dutch works council, and that works council has a right of advice under the Dutch Works Councils Act, the target company must request advice from the works council.
-Whether a Dutch works council has a right of advice (and to what extent) will depend on the circumstances of the case.
-Furthermore, if Dutch trade unions are involved with the target company, a transaction will generally also need to be notified to those trade unions.
+If the target company has a Dutch works council, and that works council has a right of advice under the Dutch Works Councils Act, the target company must request advice from the works council on material decisions affecting the company.
+The works council must be informed in a timely manner so its advice may have a meaningful influence on the decision.
+Whether a works council has a right of advice (and to what extent) depends on the specific circumstances of the case.

-If the works council renders negative advice, the target company will be required to suspend its decision to support the transaction for a month, during which period the works council may initiate judicial proceedings.
+If the works council renders negative advice, the target company will be required to suspend its decision to support the transaction for one month, during which period the works council may initiate judicial proceedings on account of the fact that the employer, while duly considering the relevant interests, could not reasonably have adopted the relevant decision.

-Furthermore, if the sale of a business constitutes a ‘transfer of undertaking’, all employees of the relevant undertaking are transferred by operation of law to the acquirer of the undertaking, while keeping their (financial) rights and obligations.
+Moreover, if the sale of a business constitutes a ‘transfer of undertaking’, all employees of the relevant undertaking are transferred by operation of law to the acquirer of the undertaking, while retaining their (financial) rights and obligations.
+Employees have the right to refuse the transfer, in which case their employment contract will end by operation of law at the time of the transfer.

 -